aapos001/AndroidStudioProjects/Fundamentals02/HelloToast02/README.md

-Modify the Toast button so that it launches a new Activity to display the word "Hello!" and the current count.
+Toast button that launches a new Activity to display the word "Hello!" and the current count.